 - A GALT isoelectric-focusing electrophoresis test helps distinguish variant forms such as the Duarte defect.
 GALT genotyping may provide a specific molecular diagnosis if available.
 About 60% of British patients with galactosaemia are homozygous for the Q188R mutation.

-- As soon as the diagnosis is made, milk should be discontinued to remove the lactose load.
-This will have some immediate benefit but will not halt all aspects of the disease.
-If an infant is to be fed without milk, the advice of a dietician should be sought.
+- If an infant is to be fed without milk, the advice of a dietician should be sought.
 A certain amount of galactose is present even in fruit and vegetables and so total elimination is very difficult.
 As the patient matures, the ability to tolerate lactose improves but milk should be restricted throughout life.

 - Milk substitutes can be prescribed on an FP10 prescription and endorsed Advisory Committee on Borderline Substances (ACBS).